sts10/tidy/readme.markdown

 Tidy aims to help users create "_better_" word lists -- generally word lists that will be used to create passphrases.

 Tidy performs basic list-cleaning operations like removing duplicates words and blank lines by default.
-It additionally provides various optional standardizations and filters (like lowercasing all words [`-l`], or removing words in with integers in them [`-I`]), as well as protections against rare-but-possible passphrase pitfalls, such as prefix codes [`-P`] and low minimum word lengths (see below for explanations).
+It additionally provides various optional standardizations and filters, like lowercasing all words (`-l`), or removing words in with integers in them (`-I`), as well as protections against rare-but-possible passphrase pitfalls, such as prefix codes (`-P`) and low minimum word lengths (see below for explanations).

-Lastly, Tidy can make word lists more "typo-resistant" by enforcing a minimum edit distance [`-d`], remove homophones and/or allow users to auto-complete words by enforcing a unique prefix length [`-x`].
+Tidy also can make word lists more "typo-resistant" by enforcing a minimum edit distance (`-d`), remove homophones and/or allow users to auto-complete words by enforcing a unique prefix length (`-x`).

-Tidy can be used to create new word lists (for example, if given more than one list, it will combine and de-dupe them) with desirable qualities, but it can also assist in audits of existing lists by removing duplicates and optionally printing notable information about word list.
+Tidy can be used to create new word lists (for example, if given more than one list, it will combine and de-dupe them) with desirable qualities, but it can also assist in audits of existing lists by removing duplicates and optionally printing notable information about a given word list (`-AA`).

 ## Features

 Given a text file with a word list, this tool will create a new word list in which...
-- duplicate lines are removed
+- duplicate lines (words) are removed
 - empty lines have been removed
 - whitespace from beginning and end of words is deleted
 - words are sorted alphabetically